Skip to main content

 • Partner Network: Opportunity to be matched to programs, secondary school scholarships, internships, and other benefits from partners who are part of the Rise network.

 • Funding Opportunities: Opportunity to apply for funding to experiment with innovative ideas to address major problems in local communities or around the world—ranging from seed money to start a social enterprise, to a grant for a non-profit.
-Funds will be designated for these purposes in a total pooled amount of at least $5 million per year of the program.

 • Education Support: Opportunity to apply for scholarship funds for a graduate degree.